You Might Be a Redneck If...

 You Might Be a Redneck If… is an album by American comedian Jeff Foxworthy.
 It was released by Warner Bros.
 Records on June 15, 1993.
 The album peaked at number 38 on the Billboard 200 chart and has been certified 3× Platinum by the RIAA.
 The album was recorded at the Majestic Theatre in Dallas, Texas.

 As of 2014, sales in the United States have exceeded 2,055,000 copies, according to Nielsen SoundScan.

 Track listing

-All tracks written by Jeff Foxworthy.